 Ask the Career Advisor

-Have a question for an advisor but don't think you need a full 1-on-1 meeting.
+Have a question for an advisor but don't think you need a full one-on-one meeting.
 This group session offered daily is your opportunity to drop-in and have your questions answered.

 An interactive workshop to help you move through the stress and uncertainty created by job loss.
 Learn how to work through your emotions, launch an effective job search, and explore what's next for you.